 If you don’t give us a compelling reason to come back, then why shouldn’t we take our money elsewhere?

 Tracking down new stockists all the time is a crazily expensive way to do business.
 The smartest and easiest money you can make comes from persuading your existing stockists to order again.

 10. Give up.

 If reading through this list makes you feel like packing it in, don’t.
-My point here isn’t “never screw up.”
+The secret to a thriving wholesale business isn’t “never screw up.”